Environmental Initiatives Environmental Initiatives

 In order to achieve these targets, JRE’s asset management company, Japan Real Estate Asset Management Co., Ltd., implements measures to improve the operational performance of buildings, conduct energy efficiency retrofits, and engage tenant on energy efficiency based on its “Energy Conservation Policy”, which stipulates operational policies for improving energy efficiency of the real estate portfolio, and “GHG Emissions Reduction Policy”, which aims to create a decarbonized society.

-CO2 Reduction Targets and KPIs for FY2030
+CO2 Emissions Reduction Targets and KPIs for FY2030

 In response to the growing concerns over the risks from climate change, JRE recognizes that reduction of greenhouse gas (GHG) emissions is of critical importance in light of enhancing the sustainability of our future business.
 We have been working to reduce energy consumption and GHG emissions of its portfolio, and has achieved a lower consumption and emissions than the previous levels.
 We verified the possibility of reducing CO2 emissions from over 70 of our properties and established reduction targets for FY2030.
 Going forward, JRE will contribute to a shift to a decarbonized society through the reduction of GHG emissions while securing its preparedness to natural disasters and other phenomena arising from climate change.